 - Thunder Shirt – if your dog is not used to flying, you may purchase a thunder shirt to keep your dog calm in the cabin.
 Some dogs find comfort when wearing a thunder shirt.

-- Toy – bringing your dog’s favorite chew toy can ease their stress and occupy their minds.
+- Toys – bringing your dog’s favorite chew toy can ease their stress and occupy their minds.

-Not all airports have accessisble pet drinking fountains.
+Not all airports have accessible pet drinking fountains.
 Remember to pack and use your collapsible bowl to give your dog some water and food.
-Remember to give your emotional support dog a big hug and thank them for their service!
+And don’t forget to give your psychiatric service dog a big hug and thank them for their service!